How Big To Print Your Wedding Photos

 So, now you know what photo you want to frame and where you want to hang it.
 To determine what size to print your photo, it's important to remember that two things will add to the total size of your piece: the frame and the mat.
 Once you've figure out the approximate size of where your frame will hang you will want to subtract the width of the frame and mat to figure out what size your photo should be.

 - Mat Size: A standard mat will add an additional 5" to the piece.
 (About 2.5" on each side.)

 - Frame Size: Frame width varies depending on the moulding you select.

 For our slimmest frame styles (think: Mandalay, Newport, and Irvine Slim), you can plan on adding at least 1.5" to the width and 1.5" to the height dimensions of the piece.
 Adding in the mat, these slim mouldings will add a total of 6.5" to your photo.

-For our widest mouldings (think: Bowery, Chelsea, and Seabrook), you can plan on adding at least 4" to the width and 4" to the height.
+For our widest mouldings (think: Bowery, or Chelsea), you can plan on adding at least 4" to the width and 4" to the height.
 Adding in the mat, our widest mouldings will add a total of 9" to your photo.
 Long story short: photo size + the width of your moulding + your mat = the final size of the piece.